SekerDAO/Usul/README.md

 This works with standard ERC20 tokens rather than only specialized DeFi tokens.
 Any standard ERC20 token can be used as the fully decentralized token weighted vote.
 We have specifically chosen not to support ERC721 as a voting token, but it would be as easy creating a voting module and attaching it to the proposal module if anyone creates one.

-By building on the [Gnosis Safe](https://github.com/gnosis/safe-contracts), this OS allows an organization to start with a trusted federation in the early days and eventually move to a fully decentralized community owned DAO.
+By building on the [Gnosis Safe](https://github.com/gnosis/safe-contracts), this stack allows an organization to start with a trusted federation in the early days and eventually move to a fully decentralized community owned DAO.
 A Safe admin or federation of owners can be kept as a fail safe mechanism against attacks by bypassing the proposal module and removing it at the Gnosis Safe core if necessary.
 If this is too trusted, a specific role can be created to only be allowed to cancel proposals.
 Eventually, given proper community building and token distribution, all Safe admins can be burned and any roles registered that can cancel proposals can be removed.

 Roles and membership use a byte code registry that allows DAOs to enable any specific permission that they can think of, remove them later, and stay flexible over time.